ukiyoriuk/vaccination-management-system-c/README.md

-# UOC Covid-19 Vaccination Programme (C)
+# UOC Covid-19 Vaccination Programme

-Final project for the course **Prácticas de Programación** (UOC).
-It simulates a Covid-19 vaccination programme with data structures implemented in C.
+This project simulates a Covid-19 vaccination programme with data structures implemented in C.

 ## Overview
 The project is split into two modules: